997948259/TOSEM/README.md

 (2) Build the project in the folder "distributedMachines".

 (3) Run the project, then it will be listening the port to receive socket information, as the following picture.
+The first line, 0, means that this is a release version (While 1 means this is a debug version).
+The second line, 8003, is the port number used to socket communication between M0 and M1-Mn.

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118350542-e9a53f00-b589-11eb-8ca4-92fdd06dde4a.png)